liutikas/liutikas.github.io/_posts/2025-06-12-Pom-Pom-Pom.md

 format turned into a very valuable compatibility layer / de facto standard for JVM build systems to inter-op with each other, thus allowing JVM ecosystem to flourish.

-Sadly, POM format is not a perfect solution for remote artifact consumptions, and this post will share a few reasons why it might be the case.
+Sadly, POM format is not a perfect solution for remote artifact consumption, and this post will share a few reasons why it might be the case.

 ## Assumption about a single artifact